Netanyahu opponents reach coalition deal to oust Israeli PM

 The new deal required a reshuffling of the Israeli political constellation.
 Three of the parties are led by hard-line former Netanyahu allies who had personal feuds with him, while the United Arab List made history as a kingmaker, using its leverage to seek benefits for the country’s Arab minority.

-“This is the first time an Arab party is a partner in the formation of a government,” the party’s leader, Mansour Abbas, told reporters.
+“This is the first time an Arab party is a partner in the formation of a government,” said the party’s leader, Mansour Abbas.
 “This agreement has a lot of things for the benefit of Arab society, and Israeli society in general.”

+Among the concessions secured by Abbas were agreements for legal recognition of Bedouin villages in southern Israel, an economic plan for investing 30 billion shekels ($9.2 billion) in Arab towns and cities, and a five-year plan for combating violent crime in Arab communities, according to Army Radio.

 Lapid, 57, entered parliament in 2013 after a successful career as a newspaper columnist, TV anchor and author.
 His new Yesh Atid party ran a successful rookie campaign, landing Lapid the powerful post of finance minister.